5 Digital Tools to Help Your Engineering Firm Streamline Operations

 SOLIDWORKS has several different plan options starting with the Standard plan at $4,000 annually.

 Revit's steep learning curve can be daunting for newcomers, especially those transitioning from 2D CAD platforms.
-It also carries a hefty price tag, which might be a stretch for smaller firms or individual contractors.
+The full version carries a hefty price tag, which might be a stretch for smaller firms or individual contractors, but Revit LT may be a more affordable options for those working on less complicated projects.
 And while Revit is a powerhouse for BIM and modeling, it's not always the first choice for detailed, discipline-specific designs, such as intricate electrical diagrams or specialized HVAC calculations.

 Multi-Disciplinary BIM: